Americans try to regroup as Europe has 5-3 lead in Ryder Cup

 “They had a six-point lead, and now it’s four,” Spieth said.
 “So we are carrying that as a little bit of momentum, I guess.
 Early wins tomorrow go a long way.”

+“I don’t know if there is any one match more important than the other,” U.S. captain Jim Furyk said.
+“You’ve got 12 of them out there, and we have to win eight points tomorrow to take the cup back home. … We’re trying to make some magic tomorrow.”

 Mickelson will have to shake off some rust.
 He hasn’t played since Friday in a foursomes loss that lasted only 14 holes.
-U.S. captain Jim Furyk said he would shake up the order for Saturday afternoon foursomes, and that meant keeping Lefty on the bench.
+Furyk said he would shake up the order for Saturday afternoon foursomes, and that meant keeping Lefty on the bench.

 It was the second time in as many Ryder Cups in Europe that Mickelson, who holds the Ryder Cup record with 12 appearances, did not play on Saturday.

-Woods played twice, and at times it looked as though he were playing by himself.
+Woods played twice, and at times it looked as though he was playing by himself alongside Patrick Reed and Bryson DeChambeau.

 That wasn’t enough to contend against “Moliwood.”
 The fourballs match was all square until Molinari ran off three straight birdies.
 The foursomes match was never close, as Fleetwood delivered big putts to win holes, each time turning to the crowd in a crouch, dropping both arms and pumping them wildly.